Ahmad-Alshb/informations_retrieval/README.md

 # informations_retrieval
-Django web app for indexing and search in in information
+Django web app for indexing data by Arabic and English and search in information